Join other 4thWay HNW investors: harness your combined power for an even better deal.

 Proplend has been extremely active – and successful – at keeping its borrowers and lenders in healthy shape.

-Proplend* pays 5%-7% on property mortgages, where the properties are usually receiving rent, and with property valued at least twice as much as the loan.
-For an average of 8% you can lend in riskier loans too, if you choose.
+Proplend* pays an average7.58% after fees on property mortgages.
+Properties are usually receiving rent, and with property valued at least twice as much as the loan.
+For an average of 9.58%, you can lend in riskier loans too, if you choose.

 IFISA available. | Minimum lending amount of £1,000.
 You can choose loans or you can lend automatically across its lowest-risk ones – or both.

-Why is Proplend one of the best peer-to-peer lending providers?
+Why is Proplend one of the best peer-to-peer lending providers in the UK?

 - Lenders can limit the risks by choosing to lend in Proplend loans that are for no more than half the property valuations.
 This is, again, an unusually excellent level of protection.